Bearded Dragon Care Sheet

 Vegetables like winter squashes, green beans, parsnips, carrots, sweet potato, and others can be grated up and added to the salad.
 They need to be in chopped very small or grated pieces.
 Dragons can not chew large chunks, and it will be hard for them to digest.

 Fruits such as all the berries, mango, papaya, grapes, can be added in a small amount.
-Offering greens in the morning before they get insects is a good way to make sure they eat their vegetables.
+Offering greens in the morning before get insects is a good way to make sure they eat their vegetables.

 Got questions about POOP?